andyzhushuai/learnPy/Readme.md

 learnPy
 ===========

-Andy's blog to to study Python from google.
+Andy's blog is to study Python from google.